Update to "Library Hours Cut in City Budget":

 Saturday, June 26th, 1:00 p.m. to 2:00 p.m.

-Learn about Nia Yoga at a free demonstration at Namaste Yoga Studio of Kensington
+Learn about Nia Yoga at a free demonstration at Namaste Yoga Studio of Kensington.

 Nia Yoga is a martial arts (Tai Chi style) infused yoga.
 Being gentle, it's suitable for people of all ages as well as those who are pregnant, have been previously injured, or have a limited range of motion.

+Space is limited, and only a few spots remain.
 To reserve a space, e-mail your name and phone number to info@mynamasteyoga.com.

 Namaste Yoga Studio of Kensington